mnauf/Bees-ML-Challenge/README.md

 Its unclear whether the background of bees, lights, distance of bees from the camera will remain the same.
 Hence I went for all the data augmentations which ultralytics version of yolov5 comes with.

-However, sometimes data augmentations back fire, if implemented the wrong ones.
+However, sometimes data augmentations backfire, if implemented the wrong ones.
 That's why the questions raised above are to be taken seriously.

 ### Yolov7